argonne-lcf/THAPI-spack/README.md

 ## Note regarding building THAPI from source

-You can use spack to install THAPI, then use `spack build-env thapi` to get the correct environment required to build THAPI for source. ( `spack build-env thapi bash` will spwan a new bash will all the ENV variable corretcly set)
+You can use spack to install THAPI, then use `spack build-env thapi` to get the correct environment required to build THAPI for source. ( `spack build-env thapi bash` will spawn a new bash will all the ENV variables corretcly set)